ErpNetDocs/tech/modules/financials/VAT/defining-vat-and-base-for-vat-entries.md

-# Defining VAT And Base For VAT Entries
+# Defining VAT and base for VAT Entries

 The current article describes how the numeric values are defined - base and VAT, which are saved in the VAT Entries when this document is created automatically from other documents in @@name.
 Currently, the documents which create VAT Entries are:

 - Invoices (they create records in the VAT sales ledger entries
 - Sales ledger entries);
-- Transactions (they create records in the VAT sales ledger entries
+- Transactions (they create records in the VAT sales ledger entries)

 The calculations are performed in three stages: